MicrosoftDocs/azure-reference-other/studio-module-reference/export-data.md

 - You can download the results of any module that outputs a dataset by right-clicking the output and selecting **Download dataset**.
 By default, the data is exported in CSV format.

 - **Download a module definition or experiment graph:** A new PowerShell library lets you download the complete metadata for your experiment, or the details for a particular module.
-The PowerShell for Azure Machine Learning library is an experimental release, but has many useful cmdlets:
+The PowerShell for Machine Learning library is an experimental release, but has many useful cmdlets:

   - `Get-AmlExperiment` lists all the experiments in a workspace.
   - `Export-AmlExperimentGraph` exports a definition of the complete experiment to a JSON file.
   - `Download-AmlExperimentNodeOutput` lets you extract the information provided on the output ports of any module.

-    For more information, see [PowerShell Module for Azure Machine Learning Studio (classic)](https://github.com/hning86/azuremlps).
+    For more information, see [PowerShell Module for Machine Learning Studio (classic)](https://github.com/hning86/azuremlps).

 ## How to configure Export Data